cmaujean/react-native-logger/tests/README.md

 1. Follow the existing patterns for structure and organization
 2. Use Jest's `jest.fn()` for mocking functions
 3. Keep tests isolated and avoid shared state
-4. For React component tests, use `@testing-library/react-hooks` for hook testing (requires proper React test renderer setup)
+4. For React component tests, use `@testing-library/react-hooks` for hook testing
+5. For console tests, use the global mockConsole object provided in the setup file
+6. Always import React properly for JSX even if it's only used for types: `import * as React from "react";`

 ## Known Issues

-- Console mocking is complicated when using Bun as the runtime, so those tests are skipped
-- React component tests require proper setup of react-test-renderer with the correct React version
-- Running tests in the /dist directory can cause duplicate test runs
+- React tests show deprecation warnings about react-test-renderer being deprecated.
+These warnings don't affect functionality.
+- When running React tests, you may see warnings about "The current testing environment is not configured to support act(...)".
+These are harmless.
+- TypeScript compilation no longer includes test files in the dist directory as we've fixed the tsconfig.json configuration.